- The DNS server not responding error in Windows 10 will prevent you from browsing the Internet.

-After changing the DNS server, check if the problem is resolved.
-Keep in mind that changing your DNS server might make your Internet connection a bit slower depending on your location, so you might want to experiment with different servers.
+Remember that changing your DNS server might make your Internet connection a bit slower depending on your location, so you might want to experiment with different servers.

-Solution 2 – Enter your MAC address manually
+2. Enter your MAC address manually

-- When Command Prompt opens, enter ipconfig /all and press Enter.
+- Enter ipconfig /all and press Enter.

 - Close Command Prompt.

-- Click OK to save changes.
+- Click OK to save the changes.

 Users report that this solution works best after switching to Google DNS or OpenDNS, so be sure to try it.

-Solution 3 – Install the latest drivers
+3. Install the latest drivers

-- Press Windows Key + X and choose Device Manager from the list.
+- Press Windows key + X and choose Device Manager from the list.